cloudflying/Nivo-Slider/README.md

   `<img data-src="my-image.jpg" alt="" title="Caption for my image.">`

 And that's it!

-Though it's highly recommended to include a `src` to placeholder image for valid HTML markup.
+Though it's highly recommended to include a `src` to small placeholder image for valid HTML markup.
+(And for non-javascript users).
+Note that `data-src` has precedence over `src`

 View the live example: [http://powers1.net/files/nivo/demo/demo-lazy.html](http://powers1.net/files/nivo/demo/demo-lazy.html)

 See `demo/demo-lazy.html` in the repository for example code.
+(Or view source on the demo)

+## Events

+The custom `onImageLoad` event is exposed and triggered whenever an image starts loading.
+May be called multiple times per image.

 ## About the author